 - Using dark beer instead of water adds a super earthy flavor

-- Beef broth instead of water gives the chili extra flavor oomph, but you might want to reduce the salt in the chili seasoning
+- Beef broth instead of water gives the chili extra flavor oomph, but you’ll need to reduce the salt in the chili seasoning

 - Adding a couple chipotle chiles will give the chili a very spicy and smokey flavor